Isabella Furst, Judaic Studies, 8th Grade

 While studying an eight week long intense and integrated holocaust unit, students were empowered to explore the devastation which occurred on November 9th and 10th, 1938, in Germany.
 Kristallnacht – The Night of Broken Glass.
 Using survivors’ testimony’s and lessons in Judaics, history and art classes, students explored the history, significance and devastation of Kristallnacht.

 Our aim at Donna Klein Jewish Academy is to make Jewish Studies and prayer inspiring, engaging, educational and interactive.
 We are committed t teaching our students to have a deep personal connection to Judaism.
 Being a community day school is a blessing in that we have students from every background.
 We educate our students to feel comfortable practicing Judaism whether they are in a Reform, Conservative or Orthodox synagogue.

 For the last two years, through the support of the TIArts Cohort, we have worked with a group of DKJA Jewish studies and art teachers to integrate the Visual Arts into Judaic studies.
 The TI Arts Cohort is led by High school Art teacher Anita Schwartz and her team: Eilat Asseo (HS Judaics), Iris Dahoah (MS Hebrew) and Anat Jatwes (LS Judaics.)

-The Jewish studies eigth grade class assignment was led teacher Shelley Katz.
+The Jewish studies eigth grade class assignment was led by teacher Shelley Katz.
 Middle school art teacher Carol Routman and her volunteers helped eighth grade students complete the project.
-Complete the project.